oqolarte/oblong/content/project/old-computer.md

 At the time of writing,
 this site and its source code is hosted on Github.
-I wanted to access Github[^gh] through their [gh-cli](cli.github.com), because I believe it's less resource intensive than opening a browser every time.
+I wanted to access Github[^gh] through their [gh-cli](cli.github.com), because it's quicker than opening a GUI browser.

 The only option for me is to build it from source.